JaqlynBernardo/PA1-Introduction-to-Python-Programming/README.md

 def function_name(arguments/inputs)
 ```

 The function was named "alphabet_soup" and the input variable was named "word."
 Inside the function, a variable, "character", was declared, which converts the variable, "word", into a list, which will make the individual letters into elements.
 Next, the ".sort()" syntax was used on the "character" variable to sort the elements.
 A "result" variable was declared, which contains a string, and using the ".join()" syntax, the sorted elements of the "character" list will be joined with the empty string.
-Lastly, the last statement in the function will print the result.
+Lastly, the last line in the function will print the result.

 <br> **Testing**
 ```